 All resource parents are required to be licensed by OCFS.
 To obtain a license, prospective resource parents must:

-- Completion an application to become a licensed resource family.
+- Complete an application to become a licensed resource family.
 The application process includes

 - background check

 - a home study during which a caseworker will get to know you and your family.

 - If your application is approved you will receive training from the Department regarding fostering and adopting (trainings are being held virtually due to the current pandemic).

 Application are available in paper copy or you can start a new online application or renewal of your current resource license using the Katahdin Child Welfare System.

 If this is an initial application you must attend an informational meeting with A Family for ME before beginning your application.

 Therapeutic foster care is focused on the care of children with developmental, emotional, and/or medical disabilities.